Skip to main content

 To fuel our passion for the mission and to see it more quickly expedited, we cannot limit our efforts to the political process.
 (Why?–more later) First, it must become intensely personal.
 We must find a way to relate it to the very real issues of our lives—to what we as individuals, families, organizations and communities want and need, to what bothers and frustrates us and, at least as important, as a way of satisfying an even deeper need to find meaning for our lives and to secure a free and sustainable future for “posterity.”

-Essentially, fulfilling our purpose is not limited to politics or economics though those realms seem to be primary arenas in which we engage whatever is relevant to our mission.
+Essentially, as common sense: fulfilling our purpose is not limited to politics or economics though those realms seem to be primary arenas in which we engage whatever is relevant to our mission.
 Fundamentally, it is about life.
 (Remember, the Declaration of Independence starts with “the pursuit of life, liberty and the pursuit of happiness.”)
-In order to stimulate the kind of ardor required to actualize that mission, we must see how our own best interests are served by a commitment to that mission, that the achievement of our heartfelt desires is proportionately realized as we actively and collectively engage in the achievement of our shared purpose.
+In order to stimulate the kind of ardor required to actualize that common sense mission, we must see how our own best interests are served by a commitment to that mission, that the achievement of our heartfelt desires is proportionately realized as we actively and collectively engage in the achievement of our shared purpose.
 We must realize that fundamentally there is no real separation between the part and the whole.
 As one goes, so goes the other and that any effort on behalf of the whole will affect the part.

 I want to challenge people to embrace the mission, to enter into discussion and debate about it, and to see how creative we can be in implementing the strategies that it will take to fulfill the mission, to quit bickering (no matter how well conflict sells) and start using our creative imagination to heal our lives.
 My goal with this essay is to move our American mission way up on the priority list of what engages our interest and passion, even to the point that we will not only get involved, but are willing to sacrifice some of our personal agendas for the sake of this mission.
 I believe that as we do this, we will rise out of our cynicism, regain the American Spirit and become the light of the world that a society devoted to “a more perfect union” and “the blessings of liberty” can become.

-Why is having a mission so important?
+Why is having a common sense mission so important?

-• Without a mission we have no direction and without direction we are adrift, left to the vagaries of forces to control our destiny and shape our lives…forces that may not have our best interests at heart.
+• Without a common sense mission we have no direction and without direction we are adrift, left to the vagaries of forces to control our destiny and shape our lives…forces that may not have our best interests at heart.

-What is accomplished by having a mission?
+What is accomplished by having a common sense mission?

-• Our mission unites us.
+• Our common sense mission unites us.

-• We get people involved in conversations and activities about what that mission means and what is needed to fulfill it, to explore together the issues of how we’re doing, what is in our way, how we deal with that and what needs to happen to bring it about.
+• We get people involved in conversations and activities about what that common sense mission means and what is needed to fulfill it, to explore together the issues of how we’re doing, what is in our way, how we deal with that and what needs to happen to bring it about.

 What can people do about it?